Introduction

 The bandgap of a solar cell's material influences how much solar energy can be absorbed.
 Different bandgap materials can be stacked in multi-junction cells to capture a broader spectrum of sunlight.

 While selenium isn't the leading material in today's commercial solar market, its photovoltaic properties are well-recognized.
-It is relevant in research and development to advance solar cell technology, particularly in specialized applications like thin-film technologies.
+It is relevant in research and development to advance solar cell technology, particularly in specialized applications like thin-film technologies, as seen in my chemistry for electronics.

 Copper Indium Selenide Solar Cell

 CIS stands for Copper Indium Selenide (CuInSe₂).
 When gallium is added to the mix, it's known as CIGS (Cu(In,Ga)Se₂).
-The addition of gallium increases the bandgap of the material, which can lead to higher efficiency.
-They've shown potential for high conversion efficiencies, with some lab-scale CIGS cells achieving efficiencies over 20%.
+The addition of gallium increases the bandgap of the material (from ~1.0 eV for CIS to ~1.0–1.7 eV for CIGS), which can lead to higher efficiency.
+They've shown potential for high conversion efficiencies, with some lab-scale CIGS cells achieving efficiencies over 23% as of 2025.

 While not as common as silicon in the solar industry, selenium is used in combination with other elements in some types of thin-film solar cells.
 One notable example is Copper Indium Gallium Selenide (CIGS) solar cells.
 CIGS cells use a compound semiconductor made of copper, indium, gallium, and selenium, which has a high absorption coefficient for solar radiation, making it efficient for thin-film applications.